Some work I’ve done.

 I’m a web designer, and I help companies make beautiful things that work everywhere.
 As you might imagine, my practice focuses on responsive, device-agnostic interfaces; on designing for both performance and accessibility; and on creating digital design systems.

 Basically, I enjoy working on difficult design problems alongside good, thoughtful people.
-Have any questions about the work I’ve done?
-Let’s chat.
+If that sounds like fun to you, let’s chat.

-My clients have often hired me for in-house presentations, one-day workshops, week-long sprints or audits, or for ongoing consulting projects.
+You can hire me for an in-house presentation, a one day workshop, a week-long sprint or audit, or an ongoing consulting project.
 I tend to focus on these topics:

 I know I coined the term, but I still enjoy designing web sites and services that work everywhere, for clients big and small.
 If you need a visual designer or a front-end developer—or both!—I can help.

 Pattern libraries & design systems

 My design process has gotten much, much more modular over the years—and I’m guessing yours has, too.
 I’ve worked on various pattern-driven projects for clients: from defining their first pattern library, to creating cross-product design systems.